-The living wage of £8.75ph is almost unheard of at the Fringe, and some festival employers don’t even pay the minimum wage, calling their staff “volunteers” instead.
+The living wage of £9 per hour is almost unheard of at the Fringe, and some festival employers don’t even pay the minimum wage, calling their staff “volunteers” instead.
 Many staff end up working many more hours than they’re paid for.
 Younger workers are paid less for the same work.
 Very few fringe workers get sick pay or holiday pay.

 Often, pay is replaced with ‘perks’ like free tickets you don’t have time to use, or accommodation in overcrowded flats, which means workers can’t leave their jobs without also losing their housing.

 Staff are given gruelling work rotas, often working for 12 hours or more without proper breaks, and often working the entire month of August without a day off.
 Some work into the early hours at night and begin again early the next morning, without an adequate break to sleep.